adithya-badidey/tiddlywiki-palette-solarized/Readme.md

+**NOTICE: TiddlyWiki v5.1.23 has added both these pallettes to the core list of palettes.**

-#Solarized Palette for TiddlyWiki
+# Solarized Palette for TiddlyWiki

 This is a an attempt to bring the [Solarized](http://ethanschoonover.com/solarized) palette to [TiddlyWiki](http://tiddlywiki.com).

-##How to add this custom Palette to your TiddlyWiki
+## How to add this custom Palette to your TiddlyWiki
 * create a tiddler named `$:/palettes/Solarized`
 * Set the content type to `application/x-tiddler-dictionary`
 * add a custom field `description` with a description of your choice.